 £ 300 Administration costs such as bank charges, website costs, travel.

 £ 200 Training courses.

 How is all this organised

 There are four meetings a year, when the region's affairs are discussed.
 Each club has a representative who attends these meetings.
 These are open meetings so you are welcome to come along if you wish.
-And SCOA is always looking for people to help with running the Association – indeed we are currently trying to find a Secretary.
+And SCOA is always looking for people to help with running the Association.
 If you are interested in lending a hand, then just email firstname.lastname@example.org It will give you great insight into what SCOA does.